nicohiggs/football_annotations/README.md

 * **play_type**: denotes the type of play, usually if it was a run or pass play

 ![alt text](csv_after.png)

+### camera_view

+You will see each play twice, back-to-back.
+First you will see it from the side (SL) and then you will see it from the end (EZ).

+SL stands for sideline and is the same view you would get if you watched a game of football on t.v.:

+EZ stands for endzone and is the view you get when a camera is placed in the endzone:

+These fields are already filled in for you, but make sure that you fill the `play_type` field the same for each SL-EZ pair.

 ## Snap field